kerns/commander-v/README.md

 ## Usage

-1. In the Visual Studio Code explorer sidebar, select multiple files while holding down `Ctrl` (Windows) or `Cmd` (Mac)
+1. In the VSC explorer sidebar, hold down `Ctrl` (Windows) or `Cmd` (Mac) and select multiple files
 2. Right-click on one of the selected files and choose `Commander V` from the context menu
-3. The concatenated content, optionally with an ASCII tree view of your project, is pushed to your clipboard
+3. The content of the selected files with an ASCII tree view of your project is merged and added to your clipboard

 ## Configuration